majur/hizuke/README.md

 - `mid month` / `midmonth` - returns the date of the 15th day of the current month
 - `next quarter` / `nextquarter` - returns the first day of the next quarter
 - `last quarter` / `lastquarter` - returns the first day of the last quarter

+## Supported Holidays

+The following holidays are supported:

+### Static holidays (same date every year)
+- `new year` / `new years day` - January 1st
+- `new years eve` - December 31st
+- `christmas` / `christmas day` - December 25th
+- `christmas eve` - December 24th
+- `valentines day` - February 14th
+- `halloween` - October 31st
+- `independence day` - July 4th (USA)
+- `st patricks day` - March 17th
+- `april fools day` - April 1st
+- `earth day` - April 22nd
+- `may day` - May 1st

+### Dynamic holidays (calculated based on rules)
+- `easter` - Easter Sunday (calculated using Butcher's algorithm)
+- `good friday` - Friday before Easter Sunday
+- `easter monday` - Monday after Easter Sunday
+- `mothers day` - Second Sunday in May
+- `fathers day` - Third Sunday in June
+- `thanksgiving` - Fourth Thursday in November (USA)
+- `labor day` - First Monday in September
+- `memorial day` - Last Monday in May

+Holiday references can be used with qualifiers:
+- Without qualifier (e.g., "Christmas") - refers to this year's holiday or next year's if it has already passed
+- With "next" qualifier (e.g., "next Easter") - refers to the next occurrence of the holiday
+- With "last" qualifier (e.g., "last Christmas") - refers to the previous occurrence of the holiday

 ## Supported Time Formats